bcswartz/vadacl/README.md

 To use vadacl, simply download or checkout this repo, then copy the app/vadacl folder into your own project.

 This repo contains an Angular 2 application (currently Angular 2.1.1) with several demos that utilize vadacl.
-So to try out vadacl, download or checkout the repo, open a command prompt in the main project folder, and run the application using "npm start."
+So to try out vadacl, download or checkout the repo, open a command prompt in the main project folder, run "npm install" to get the needed Node modules to run Angular, and run the application using "npm start."

+Note that the demos display the validation errors based on the default configuration, meaning that the errors are not displayed until the invalid field is marked as both dirty and touched (had and then lost focus).

 ## Feature Roadmap

 Currently the roadmap for improving vadacl includes the following items:

-* Unit tests
+* The addition of unit tests.

-* Additional validation methods
+* The addition of more validation methods.

-* The ability to set domain-level validation error messages in the Messages module to accommodate simple internationalization.
+* Adding the ability to set domain-level validation error messages in the Messages module to accommodate simple internationalization.